Health, Safety and Environment

 |Duration||3 years full-time|

-This course is designed to prepare you for employment in the expanding area of health, safety and environment.
+This course is designed to prepare you for employment in the expanding area of occupational health and safety.
 In this course you will develop the skills to create, maintain and manage a safe and healthy workplace.
 The course has a strong science base to help you develop professional skills in critical thinking, information literacy and technology.

 STAT entry STAT entry - The Special Tertiary Admissions Test (STAT) assesses competencies considered important for success at uni.
 These tests are provided by the Tertiary Institutions Service Centre (TISC) to help mature age candidates apply for certain courses.